 The New Year has walked across the globe by now.
 Although, it is just a date, a reference mark along the way, we meet the January 1st as if it is a new beginning, a new way of life, a new hope and a new happiness which awaits just behind the next bend.
 Or does it?

-I don’t think I can go through one more year like the last one.
-I will do my best not to, that is for sure.
-I look around, and I am much surprised how I actually have got done so many things.
-I sometimes cannot believe I did that because there were so many days in the last year I was unable to walk, to sleep, to feel somewhat ok.
-I certainly hope the 3 year-long terrible suffering is over and, hopefully, the issue is resolved.
-It should be.
-Will it?
+I look around, and I am surprised how I have gotten done so many things.
+I cannot sometimes believe I did that because there were so many days in the last year I was not that productive.
+I certainly hope the New Year comes with soothing feelings of calm and adds some pleasure onto the daily menu.

 Well, I am hopeful because the hope is always there: the next day will be much better, the next month will be much easier, the next year will be much nicer to me.
 It should be.
 It better be.
 Or otherwise what?
 Nothing.
 It’s about time I return to things that make me happy.